-The GLIMS glacier database (9.02.2017 version) contained a number of deficiencies which have been 35 remedied after this inventory, for example these river basins did not contain any glacier outlines: Belaya, Malaya Laba, Mzimba in the western Caucasus; Khobistskali in the central Caucasus; Aragvi, Assa, Arghuni, Sharo Argun, Andiyskoye Koysu, Avarskoye Koysu, Samur, Agrichai and Kusarchai in the eastern Caucasus.
-These constitute more than one half of the territory for the whole Greater Caucasus where modern glaciers are present (Fig. 10a).
-The GLIMS outlines also involve inconsistent registration, 40 which appears to be associated with the use of ASTER imagery (Fig. 10b) (Khromova, 2009).
+The GLIMS glacier database (9.02.2017 version) contains a number of deficiencies to be remedied after this inventory, for example these river basins do not contain any glacier outlines: Belaya, Malaya Laba, Mzimba in the western Caucasus; Khobistskali in the central Caucasus; Aragvi, Assa, Arghuni, Sharo Argun, Andiyskoye Koysu, Avarskoye Koysu, Samur, Agrichai and Kusarchai in the eastern Caucasus.
+These constitute more than one half of the territory for the whole Greater Caucasus where modern glaciers are present (Fig. 9).
+The GLIMS outlines also involve inconsistent registration, which appears to be associated with the use of ASTER imagery (Fig. 9b) (Khromova, 2009).